kosalsin8660/Fleetio-Take-Home---Kosal-Sin-Submission/README.md

 UI Test Automation using XCUITest Framework on Fleetio Go iOS app

-Please download Xcode & run the FleetioGoUITests Test Class located within the Tests folder
+Please go to Xcode on your local marchine & run the FleetioGoUITests Test Class located within the Tests folder

 Here is an overview of the contents in the repository